mosra/magnum-examples/README.md

    interpolated colors.
  * **Textured Triangle** - Loads texture and displays triangle with texture on it.
- * **Cube Map** - Loads cube map texture to simulate open world and displays two reflecting spheres inside.
+ * **Cube Map** - Demonstrates usage of cube map textures and different texture layers for simulation of open world.
  * **Motion Blur** - Moving spheres with motion blur.
  * **Framebuffer** - Demonstrates usage of multiple fragment shader outputs and framebuffer operations for displaying different color-corrected